-Pakistan is located in South Asia, and covers an area of 340,509 square miles.
-The country’s capital is Islamabad, and the country had a population of 207,774,550 as per the 2017 census ranking it fifth in population globally.
-The name Pakistan translates to land of the pure in both Persian and Urdu.
-Pakistan is one of the regional powers in South Asia, and its army is ranked the sixth largest in the world.
-The country is the only Muslim country in possession of nuclear weapons.
+Pakistan is located in South Asia and covers an area of 340,509 square miles.
+The country’s capital is Islamabad, and the country had a population of 207,774,550 as per the 2017 census ranking it sixth in population globally.
 Pakistan has a varied landscape made up of forests, deserts, plateaus, and hills.
-The country shares borders with four independent states and the total land border have a length of approximately 4,344.1 miles.
-India borders the country to the East, Iran to the southwest, China to the northeast and Afghanistan to the west.
-The country has borders that have been disputed through the years.
+Pakistan borders four countries: India, Afghanistan, Iran, and China.
+The total land border has a length of approximately 4,344.1 miles.

 The Karakoram Highway in Pakistan crosses into China and becomes the China National Highway 314.
 The border between the two countries is 363.5 miles long and has only one crossing which is the Khunjerab Pass.
 The highway was built by both the Chinese and Pakistan governments and is at times referred to as the friendship highway.
 The Karakoram highway passes through the Gilgit Baltistan area.
 Gilgit Baltistan is a slightly independent region under the Pakistani administration.
 The region is one of the disputed areas between India and Pakistan in the Kashmir region.
 The population of Gilgit Baltistan wants to be included as a distinct fifth province in Pakistan.
 The highway is one of the tourist attractions in the area and despite Pakistan not being a tourist destination; the Guardian ranked the highway as the best tourist attraction site in Pakistan in 2006.